Rare Ty Cobb tobacco-brand baseball cards found

 The group ranks among the most prized by collectors and includes the Holy Grail of baseball card hobbyists, one picturing the Pittsburgh Pirates' "Flying Dutchman," Honus Wagner.

-Several far more common Cobb designs exist, bearing variations of artwork portraits of the Detroit Tigers star, nicknamed "the Georgia Peach."
+Several far more common Ty Cobb designs exist, bearing variations of artwork portraits of the famed Detroit Tigers slugger, nicknamed "the Georgia Peach."
 The newly found cards belong to an extremely scarce version - now numbering just 22 - that also came printed with his name on the reverse side, above the phrase "King of the Smoking Tobacco World."

-Snyder said the Lucky 7 were unearthed in January or February.
-They were found facedown beneath postcards and other papers at the bottom of a ripped paper bag on the floor of a dilapidated house by members of a family rummaging through belongings of their late great-grandparents.
+According to Snyder, the Lucky 7s were unearthed in January or February.
+They were found face down beneath some postcards and other papers at the bottom of a ripped paper bag on the floor of a dilapidated house by members of a family rummaging through belongings of their deceased great-grandparents.

-He said the family asked to remain anonymous, declining even to reveal the Southern state where the house was located.

-Snyder said he sold the first two cards on the family's behalf on Thursday.
-The price was undisclosed, but each fetched well more than the $154,000 a lesser-quality specimen sold for last year, Snyder said.